School choice with independent versus consolidated districts: Model

-Although we postpone the derivation of the approximations in Proposition \ref{thm:prop3} to appendix \ref{sec:proofs}, we provide some intuition for the comparative statistics below.
-It is well-known that, in a two-sided matching problem with different sizes, the agents in the short side choose whereas the agents in the large side get chosen, a phenomenon that increases as the imbalance between the two sides of the market grows \citep{ashlagi2017}.
-Thus, if a local district is underdemanded, students get assigned to highly ranked schools before consolidation, which makes the gains from consolidation smaller.
-On the contrary, if students belong to an overdemanded district, they are assigned to a poorly ranked school before consolidation, which leads to large potential gains from consolidation (which indeed occur, since the whole society is underdemanded).
-This explains our first comparative statistic.
+The proof of Proposition \ref{thm:prop3} extends the computation of the average rank in random one-to-one to many-to-one markets using an extension of the coupon collector problem by \cite{newman1960double}, and is postponed to \ref{sec:Appendix_A}.
+However, we provide here some intuition for the comparative statics above.
+It is well-known that, in an unbalanced two-sided matching problem the agents in the short side choose whereas the agents in the large side get chosen, a phenomenon that increases as the imbalance between the two sides of the market grows \citep{ashlagi2017}.
+Thus, if a local district is highly under-demanded (i.e. if $k_i$ is relatively large), students get assigned to highly ranked schools before consolidation, which makes the gains from consolidation smaller, and vice versa for students who belong to an almost balanced district (i.e. if $k_i$ is close to zero).
+This explains our first comparative statics (Corollary 2).

-The second comparative statistic is due to the relationship between relative and absolute rankings.
+The second comparative statics (Corollary 3) is due to the relationship between relative and absolute rankings.
 In small districts, even if students are assigned to some of their preferred schools within their district, it is unlikely that those schools are in the top of their preference list.
 Thus, in small districts, there is large potential for welfare gains.

+\paragraph{Correlated Preferences} We have assumed that preferences and priorities are drawn independently and uniformly, even though these tend to display particular correlation patterns in practice (which we document for Budapest in Section \ref{sec:results}).
+A reasonable question is whether our three corollaries extend to the case in which preferences are correlated.
+While we are unable to provide a theoretical answer, we address this issue by introducing two parameters, denoted by $\rho_t$ and $\rho_s$, reflecting the correlation on preferences and priorities, respectively (with $0\leq \rho_t, \rho_s \leq 1$ and 1 representing identical preferences).
+We then conduct a simulation exercise for a large number of correlation structures in \ref{sec:simcorrelation}.
+Correlation on students' preferences further increases the gains from integration (achieving a peak when $\rho_t=0.75$).
+We continue observing that students from smaller and more under-demanded districts benefit more from consolidation even with correlated preferences and priorities.